-That means that once you finish the classes and graduate high school, you are prepared to work in an education and training field as you work on your associate’s degree at Blinn College.
+That means that once you finish the classes and graduate high school, you are prepared to work in a teaching and training field as you work on your associate’s degree at Blinn College.
 We know applying for college and choosing what classes to take can be confusing so we also made that part easier.

 Our high school diploma plan and college plan will allow you to start taking classes from high school, and will continue through your college career.
 With this road map, you’ll be on your path to success with an associate’s degree from Blinn College, and eventually an education degree from a four-year institution.

-You are the next generation education and training professional and we are passionate about seeing you succeed.
+You are the next generation of teaching and training professionals and we are passionate about seeing you succeed.
 We’re ready for you!

 Guidance for taking the right courses that count towards a college degree.